 I spoke not a single word, but my soul screamed; it knew that voice.
 I felt a rush of calm and comfort, inexplainable and foreign to me.
 I had not one doubt that I was hearing the voice of the woman who gave birth to me.

-That phone call lasted only a few seconds, but it’s impact has been lasting.
+That phone call lasted only a few seconds, but its impact has been lasting.
 I am still in amazement of how much our beings hold onto.
-I had not heard my mother’s voice since infancy and somehow I knew with certainty that it was her speaking that night.
+I had not heard my mother’s voice since infancy and somehow I knew with certainty that it was her speaking to me on the phone that night.

 It was simply woven into my being.